Synchronous deautoconvolution algorithm for discrete-time positive signals via I-divergence approximation: Lifting

 The interpretation is as follows.
 The matrices $\by\in\bby$ and $\bw\in\bbw$ have common support on (sub)diagonals.
 The row marginal (i.e.\ the column vector of row sums) of any $\by\in \bby$ coincides with the given data vector $y$.
 The elements of the $\bw$ matrices factorize and their row marginals are the autoconvolutions $(x*x)_i$, $i=0,\ldots,n$.
-Note also that the elements $\bw\in\bbw$ exhibit the symmetry $\bw_{ij}=\bw_{i,i-j}$, $i\geq j$.

-We introduce two partial minimization problems over the subsets $\bby$ and $\bbw$.
-Recall that the I-divergence between two nonnegative matrices of the same sizes $M, N\in\rr^{p\times q}_+$ is defined as
+Note also that the elements $\bw\in\bbw$ exhibit the symmetry $\bw_{ij}=\bw_{i,i-j}$, $i\geq j$. \\ We introduce two partial minimization problems over the subsets $\bby$ and $\bbw$.
+Recall that the $\ii$-divergence between two nonnegative matrices of the same sizes $M, N\in\rr^{p\times q}_+$ is defined as

 \begin{problem} Minimize $\ii(\by||\bw)$ over $\by\in\bby$ for given $\bw\in\bbw$. \end{problem}

 \begin{problem} Minimize $\ii(\by||\bw)$ over $\bw\in\bbw$ for given $\by\in\bby$. \end{problem} The relation between the original Problem~\ref{problem} and the partial minimization Problems~\ref{problemy} and \ref{problemw} is as follows.